“You realize that it’s not the journey that you chose, but it’s the journey that you got. How are you going to make the best of it?”

 When Francis Lam’s adult day care center shuttered during the coronavirus outbreak, her daughter Phyllis Lam fretted over setting up a host of activities to keep her active.

-“You just have to do the best you can,” Phyllis said.
+“You just have to do the best you can,” Phyllis told Being Patient.

 As adult day care centers have closed during the coronavirus shutdown, family caregivers are caring for loved ones with dementia around the clock, often worrying about their lack of physical and social stimulation among many other concerns.